ansys/pystk/doc/source/api/ansys/stk/core/graphics/IRendererTexture2D.rst

 IRendererTexture2D
 ==================

-.. py:class:: IRendererTexture2D
+.. py:class:: ansys.stk.core.graphics.IRendererTexture2D

    object

    A 2D Texture.
 A texture represents an image that is ready for use by objects such as primitives and overlays.
 Textures typically reside in video memory.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IRendererTexture2D

 Overview
 --------